 Congratulations Class of 2025

 We are immensely proud of the Class of 2025 and their personal and academic growth.
-We celebrate their extraordinary academic success:
+In 2025, 59% of students completed the VCE and 41% completed the IB DP and 100% of students received a first-round offer.

-• Total number of IB DP subject scores with a 7 is 162
+• 162 IB DP students achieved perfect subject scores of 7

-• 25.8% of VCE students achieved an ATAR of 90 or above
+• 155 VCE students achieved study scores of 40 and above

 Class of 2025 VCE and IB DP student reflections